Instant Pot Low Country Southern Shrimp Boil

 Instructions

-- Place the potatoes, sausage, and corn in the Instant Pot stainless steel inner pot.
+- Place the water, sausage, potatoes, and corn in the Instant Pot's stainless steel inner pot, ensuring the potatoes are fully submerged in the water.

 - Add the liquid shrimp & crab boil seasoning, thyme, bay leaf, and 3 ½ teaspoons of Old Bay seasoning.